 (It has happened to me more times than I care to count.)

-Second, these vampires will be sucking precious time away from you — time you could have invested in working with other, higher paying clients, or at least from marketing yourself to attract and work with better clients who are both able and willing to pay your fee.
+These vampires will be sucking precious time away from you — time you could have invested in working with other, higher-paying clients, or at least from marketing yourself to attract better clients who are both able and willing to pay your higher fee.

-If a new copywriter or marketing consultant, and you want to be cheap for fear of not getting any business, three problems tend to crop up:
+If you’re a new copywriter or marketing consultant, and you want to be cheap for fear of not getting any business, three major problems tend to crop up:

 1) You attract poor clients.

 By poor clients I mean both poor clients who can’t afford your work, as well as poor quality clients who are not a good fit for you, and they are going to be more demanding and troublesome than not.

 2) You reduce your value.

 You will lower the perceived value in their services, even if the work you deliver is good.
 You will lose prospective clients who don’t want someone cheap — good clients who would have easily paid what your work’s worth.

-Fees set too low will communicate that their copy is equally cheap — or, worse still, that they mustn't be in demand and have trouble getting work.
+Fees set too low will communicate that your deliverables are equally cheap — or, worse still, that they mustn’t be in demand and have trouble getting work.
 Low rates are red flags, but this time for potential “good” clients, too.